 Targeted interventions are planned and delivered where appropriate.
 This may include small group or individual work across a broad range of activities.
 Interventions are either short term of 1 hour per week for 6 weeks, or long term of an hour a week withdrawal from class for the whole academic year.
 A number of interventions have been provided to meet the range of needs of the SEND students as listed below:

 For Cognition and Learning Needs

 Literacy and Numeracy Catch-Up, Guided Reading, Think2Read (to develop students' inferential skills).
-Specific literacy support to develop phonological skills with resources such as 'Toe by Toe, and 'Beat Dyslexia', IDL and spelling programs.
+Specific literacy support to develop phonological skills with resources such as IDL and Spelling programmes.

 For Communication and Interaction Needs.